prashsti29/brave/README.md

-this is a clone of the clash of clans, a multiplayer game.
+a multiplayer game inspired by Clash of Clans